raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

             iAmNotAParameter = 'sanfu'
 ```

 You are working with the same `iAmNotAParameter` declared at the top level of the file.
-The detractors don't like this, because they think that if you write this JavaScript:
+So what we have is one sound way to use lexical scope--parameters--that works the same in JavaScript, CoffeeScript, Lisp, and just about every other serious language.
+And another way that is quirky.

+JavaScript has two flavours of quirky: global variables and `var` declarations, and you have to look around to figure out which is which and where the `var` really goes.
+CoffeeScript has one flavour of quirky and you have to look around to figure out what is what, only the CoffeeScript quirky is different from both of the JavaScript quirkies.
+The haters don't like this, because they think that if you write this JavaScript:

 ```JavaScript
 function (foo) {